You have a landing page; you have an awesome product.

 I highly recommend you to use videos and images in your opening.
 A single video can increase your conversion rate by 9% so if possible, use video content on your landing page.

 Here’s an example of Teachable’s creative opening:

 Right after the opening opportunity, you present your offer to your visitors.

-If they like the offer, and the idea of your product, they’ll stick on your page and probably buy your product.
+If they like the offer and the idea of your product, they’ll stick to your page and probably buy your product.

 But how do you make sure they like your offer?

 Simple enough, you do so by getting targeted traffic.
 If your traffic comes from Google PPC ads or Facebook ads, the chances of people buying your offer are high.
 It is because they are in the “buying intent” or “action mood.”